TheOdinProject/curriculum/foundations/installations/installations.md

 - Open Windows Terminal by searching for terminal in your applications.
 - Click the dropdown next to the new tab button (at the top of the windows), and select Settings.
 - You should see a Default Profile option with a dropdown next to it.
-- In the dropdown select Ubuntu
+- In the dropdown select Ubuntu.
-- Click save at the bottom of the page
+- Click save at the bottom of the page.

 ### Step 2 Opening WSL2